Rock Painting - Make Your Own Affirmation Stones

 Are you looking to combine those amazing creative talents alongside positivity with your children?
-If so then affirmation stones are pretty much the perfect Mindful Activity!
+If so then affirmation stones are pretty much the perfect Mindfulness Activity!

 Finding them is great fun, everyone is involved and they can choose whatever size, shape or colour they like.
-The joy is in looking and sharing with each other the collection.
-It is a free, achievable activity for any age.
+The joy is in looking and sharing with each other.
+It is a free, achievable kids mindfulness activity for any age.

 Collect together your supplies.
 I have a list of equipment that I use and find works really well: